grunt-gallery/grunt-digital-audit/grunt-ca.md

 Static-generated websites are only the "[frontend](https://www.w3schools.com/howto/howto_blog_become_frontenddev.asp)" — or what we, as webs users, interact with.
 To manage content on the backend, a CMS is still required.

 If a rebuild of the grunt.ca website is up for discussion, one option that may be cost-effective is to use continue using WordPress as a backend CMS and then develop a new frontend site that pulls existing data from a WordPress backend.
 This is called a [headless WordPress setup](https://www.gatsbyjs.com/docs/glossary/headless-wordpress/#:~:text=A%20headless%20WordPress%20site%20is,content%20to%20a%20site%20visitor.).

+If the current grunt.ca WordPress site was replicated as a static site with a WordPress backend, this would improve accessibility and decrease page load times, making the site more extensible in the future.

 ### Online and IRL Sales